Construction Rating: | starstarstarstar_borderstar_border |

 One guy tryin' t' catch a flight shot used a "burst" feature on his digital camera that takes 3 consecutive shots.
 He managed t' catch the Gravity Rider leavin' t' rod on 3 straight burst shots, ya bilge rat, underscorin' how slowly this thin' moved.

-While I would nay classify t' flight as unstable since t' apogee be less than 50 feet--I've flown MicroMaxx powered rockets higher than that--and the ejection was almost halfway back down, t' flight be definitely unsafe.
+While I would nay classify t' flight as unstable since t' apogee be less than 50 feet--I've flown MicroMaxx powered rockets higher than that--and the ejection was almost halfway back down, t' flight was definitely unsafe.

 Recovery: